limabrena/uavnoma/pa-uav-noma/documentation.md

 - `Achievable Rate:` the achievable rate consists of the throughput of network users, while average achievable rate consists of the average throughput of all network users.

+To plot the figures, the comments at the beginning of the Figures section must be removed from the code.

 --------------------------------
 ## Adaptive Algorithm description